 Ok, now let’s apply this to the ROUNDMAP.
-By perceiving ‘Awareness’ and ‘Consideration’ as the pillars of the passages through our exterior wall, you can imagine ‘Interest’ being the keystone of the arch that connects the two pillars, creating a perfectly open passage.
+If we consider ‘Awareness’ and ‘Consideration’ as the pillars of one of the passages through our ‘exterior wall’, ‘Interest’ is the keystone of the arch that connects the two pillars ─ allowing the passage to remain open.
 In a schematic drawing it looks like this:

-The drawing implies that in order to create an ongoing customer journey ─ in which each arch represents one of 8 tension-curves ─ we need to ‘positively charge’ our (potential) customers, meaning we have to give them enough reason and motivation to want to carry on to the next passage (stage).
+The drawing implies that in order to create a seamless customer journey ─ in which each arch represents one of 8 tension-curves ─ we need to ‘positively charge’ our (potential) customers, meaning, we have to give them enough reason and motivation to want to carry on to the next passage (stage).

-If we fail to do so, the keystone will vanish, causing the arch to come down, and the journey to end.
+However, if we fail to do so, the keystone will vanish, causing the arch to collapse, and the journey to end.

 In other parts of our website the pillars are in fact the Moments of Engagement, the brand initiated touchpoints, while the keystones are the Moments of Reflection™ (MoRe).